GOD IS LOVE

 THE FATHER LOVES US IN SUCH A WAY

-One day I read as story …one of those stories that are spread through the internet.
+One day I read a story, one of those stories that are spread through the internet.
 When I began to read it, brothers and sisters, I could not detain my tears.
-It caused me great pain and it allowed me to capture a glance of what the Father feels.
+It caused me great pain, and it allowed me to capture a glance of what the Father feels.
 I will explain it to you as quickly as possible.
 But I want you to hear it from the point of view of a father or mother’s heart.

 One day the news surges in the whole world that a terrible epidemic has begun to develop in a town in India.
 No one pays much attention to it, but a few days later the newspapers announce that millions of people have died in India and that contamination has already spread to other countries.

 Personnel from the United States Center for Control of Infectious Diseases travel to India to investigate this epidemic, which they have called the “mysterious influenza.”
-Soon, before the negative results of the experts, the European countries decide to close all their borders and cancel all flights that have contact with the countries that are affected.
-But it was too late; the news reports that a woman died in a French hospital with the epidemic.
+Soon, before the negative results of the experts, the European countries decide to close all their borders and cancel all flights that have contact with the affected countries.
+But it is too late; the news reports that a woman died in a French hospital with the epidemic.
 A few days later the epidemic has spread throughout Europe.
-Immediately the United States closes it borders and stops all international flights.
+Immediately, the United States closes it borders and stops all international flights.

 The whole world enters into a state of panic and the epidemic quickly invades the United States and spreads throughout the whole world.
 Even the smallest neighborhood in the world is alarmed by the fear of this illness.
 Unceasingly, all the scientists of the world try to find an antidote that might cure the illness.
 All efforts are in vain.
 Suddenly, a group of scientists are able to decipher the DNA code of the virus in order to prepare the cure for the virus.
 But to prepare the cure they need blood that is pure, blood that has not been infected by the virus.
 All of the hospitals place an ordinance that everyone who is not sick must do a blood test.

-The news spreads everywhere; people cheered, people laughed and prayed with joy.
-Yet, the doctor approaches the father once again and tells him: “I need you to sign the authorization to draw your son’s blood.”
-As he read the contract the father realizes that the line where it said the amount of blood is blank.
-So the father asks the doctor: “Why is it blank?”
-And the doctor tells him: “We did not think that it was going to be a boy, we were not ready for this but …we will need to draw it all….
+The news spreads everywhere; people cheer, laugh and pray with joy.
+Yet, the doctor approaches the father once again and tells him, “I need you to sign the authorization to draw your son’s blood.”
+As he reads the contract the father realizes that the line where it said the amount of blood is blank.
+So the father asks the doctor, “Why is it blank?”
+And the doctor tells him, “We did not think that it was going to be a boy; we were not ready for this but…we will need to draw it all.”

 The boy gives all of his blood….

-A week later they gave a ceremony to celebrate and honor the boy.
+A week later they have a ceremony to celebrate and honor the boy.
 Yet the father observes that very few people attend.
-Some do not go because they prefer to sleep-in late, others because they went fishing, others because they were going to watch a football game.
+Some do not go because they prefer to sleep-in late; others because they went fishing; others because they were going to watch a football game.
 Some do attend but they are distracted.
-Still others go but with a fake smile acting as if they cared.
-So the father goes in the midst of all those people and starts shouting: “My son…my son…was the one who died for you.
-He died so that you could all be saved….
-How is it possible that you do not care…?”
+Still others go but with a fake smile, acting as if they cared.
+So the father goes in the midst of all those people and starts shouting, “My son…my son was the one who died for you.
+He died so that you could all be saved.
+How is it possible that you do not care?”

 I think brothers and sisters that this is how the Father feels; perhaps this is what He would like to say to us now.
-I think this is how the Father felt when we saw in the movie the Passion when Jesus expires and we see a tear fall down from heaven; it is the Father’s tear….
+I think this is how the Father felt when, in the movie The Passion, Jesus expired and we see a tear fall down from heaven; it is the Father’s tear.
 He has loved us so much that He gave us the blood of His Son to take away the sickness of our heart.
 He has loved us in such a way that He gave His only Son.

 God is Love!
 God is Love!
-If that does not move you, brothers and sisters, nothing will move us.
+If that does not move us, brothers and sisters, nothing will move us.
 If that does not heal our hearts there is no psychologist that will be able to heal it.
-If to know that you are loved eternally…infinitely…if to know that you are loved immutably, faithfully and mercifully does not heal us…what will heal us…?
-If seeing the Father take His scared child in His arms …does not heal us…what will heal us…?
+If knowing that you are loved eternally…infinitely…immutably…faithfully and mercifully does not heal us, what will heal us?
+If seeing the Father take His scared child in His arms does not heal us, what will heal us?

-And in the end we say like St. Augustine: “Oh God you have made us for thyself alone, and our hearts will remain restless until they rest in thee.”
+And in the end we will say like St. Augustine, “Oh God, you have made us for thyself alone, and our hearts will remain restless until they rest in thee” (Confessions, Book I, Ch.
+1).

 siervas_logo_color.jpg (14049 bytes)